 The AICPA’s Influence on Auditing Standards

 The American Institute of Certified Public Accountants gives out the GAAS.
-They are key in auditing and accounting.
 They have made 10 core auditing rules.
 These include General Standards, Standards of Field Work, and Standards of Reporting.
 Auditors must follow these rules.
 This ensures they are trusted in reviewing financial records.
 Not following these rules can lead to big problems, including financial loss.

 FASB’s Authority Over Accounting Principles